UCB-stat-159-s23/jenniferliangc-eratosthenes/README.md

 # jenniferliangc-eratosthenes

-Created a module called sievetools that contains sieve.py and plots.py
+Created a library called sievetools that contains modules sieve.py and plots.py

-sieve.py has 3 functions, each of which returns the number of prime numbers given a nmax parameter and plots.py graphs it.
+Created an environment for this .ipynb, the information for this environment can be found at environment.yml